avengineers/spl-core/docs/internals/index.rst

    Build kit 'test' shall provide a build target 'unittests', that executes all tests of all SW components.

 .. req:: Support Creation of Documentation
-   :status: open
+   :status: done

    Build kit 'test' shall provide a build target '<component>_docs', that creates documentation of a SW component.
    Precondition of this build target is the existence of a doc folder inside the component's folder containing at least a conf.py.

 .. req:: Support Documentation
-   :status: open
+   :status: done

    Build kit 'test' shall provide a build target 'docs', that creates the documentation of all SW components.

 .. req:: Support Creation of a Component Report
-   :status: open
+   :status: done

    Build kit 'test' shall provide a build target '<component>_report', that creates a report of a SW component containing the documentation, test specification and all test results.